Will be traveling to Phuket in 1 week

 But remember, there's a tectonic plate much closer to Phuket, the one which caused the devastating 2004 Boxing day tsunami.

 There's a network of sirens up and down the coast, if you hear the sirens going off, head for higher ground.
 In many cases that will be a substantial concrete building like a hotel.
-Make your way up to at least the 2nd storey. almost 7 years ago
+Make your way up to at least the 2nd storey. over 7 years ago